 Updated for 2021

 In fact, many of the best things to do in Krakow are free.
-So we have put together this list of the 20+ of the best cheap or free things to do in Krakow.
+So we have put together this list of the 24+ of the best cheap or free things to do in Krakow.
+For more nightlife tips, check out The Dos & Dont’s of Krakow Nightlife.

 #1 Wawel Castle